meghanharrington/meghanharrington.github.io/index.md

 ![Alt text](distrib_speakers_2015.png?raw=true "Title")

 As we can see **California, Vermont, Florida and Texas** are the major states who talk about it.
-For California it is not surprising as it is considered as a very liberal state in regard to LGBT rights.
-Discrimination protections regarding sexual orientation and gender identity were adopted in 2003.
-It is also the first state in the U.S. to legalize domestic partnerships between same-sex couples in 1999.
+For **California** it is not surprising as it is considered as a very **liberal state** in regard to **LGBT rights**.
+Discrimination protections regarding sexual orientation and gender identity were adopted in **2003**.
+It is also the first state in the U.S. to **legalize domestic partnerships between same-sex couples in 1999**.
 Same-sex adoption has also been legal statewide since 2003, permitting stepchild adoption and joint adoption between same-sex couples.

-Same for Vermont, which is seen as the most LGBT-friendly state.
-It was the first state to legally recognize same-sex unions, when it established civil unions for same-sex couples in 2000.
+Same for **Vermont**, which is seen as the most **LGBT-friendly** state.
+It was the **first state to legally recognize same-sex unions**, when it established civil unions for same-sex couples in 2000.
 Same-sex marriage was then legalized in 2009, way before national legalization in  2015.

-For Florida, it is not a a very progressive state as same-sex sexual activity became legal after Supreme Court's decision on June 26, 2003.
+For **Florida**, it is not a a very progressive state as same-sex sexual activity became legal after Supreme Court's decision on June 26, 2003.
 Nevertheless, there are laws to protect against LGBT discrimination.

-In opposition, Texas has always been a very conservative state and LGBT people face legal and social challenges and discriminations.
+In opposition, **Texas** has always been a very **conservative state** and LGBT people face legal and social challenges and discriminations.
 There is no statewide law banning anti-LGBT discrimination.

 Now let's see the repartition of **democrats/republicans** speakers: